 - it allows the object to be in intermediate states which are not immediately useful, and perhaps even invalid

-- it is not compatible with the (very useful) immutable object pattern
+- it's not compatible with the (very useful) immutable object pattern

 - it does not follow the style of many design patterns, in which concrete classes usually have arguments passed to their constructor.
 This is a recurring theme in the Design Patterns book.
 Constructors usually act as a "back door" for data which is needed by an implementation, but which cannot appear in the signature of some higher-level abstraction (since it would pollute such an abstraction with data specific to an implementation).